27. January 2020

 The design is flexible as well: You can transport containers from any aisle to any pick station.
 Moreover a company can use as a very last step the TGW PickCenter Rovolution, an automated picking robot, together with the system.
 “We engineered an autonomous cognitive robot which is intelligent, self-learning and flexible”, says Raffaele Destro.

 In certain scenarios, in case of a high e-commerce ratio for example, it makes sense to use the OmniPick® solution, which TGW presented at LogiMAT 2019 for the first time.
 The company worked intensively on the solution, because the experts wanted to make sure that all major challenges of the industry can be addressed with the same solution.
 OmniPick® operations and performances are based on items – and the picking strategy is based on batching orders.
-Companies can use it as a person-to-goods (PTG) order fulfilment solution.
-But they get the highest benefits from a goods-to-person (GTP) order fulfilment solution.
+Companies can use it as a person-to-goods (PTG) order fulfillment solution.
+But they get the highest benefits from a goods-to-person (GTP) order fulfillment solution.
 The latter is based on a shuttle system for automated storage and retrieval (AS/RS) and a high-performance pocket sorter system.
 When using the system in GTP operations, the order lead times can be reduced down to 90 minutes.

 Raffaele Destro underlines that the GTP mode is the most interesting.
 How does it work?
 First the SKU containers are retrieved from the shuttle system and routed to the induction stations.
 In a second step the operator takes the required item out of the container – the quantity is based on batch requirement – and inducts one item at a time into a pocket.
 In a third step the pocket is routed in a hanging position towards a dynamic buffer.